 Chicken from a container is a great protein option.
 It tastes just as good as fresh chicken, and it's so versatile!
 It is a great item to keep in your pantry at all times because it saves time and money.

 This chunk chicken breast is a great substitute for cooked shredded chicken and can be used in almost any quick and easy dinner recipe.
 We love using it to make this cheesy chicken soup and this chicken ravioli in minutes.

-You can also use this canned meat for sandwiches or wraps and to top salads and pasta dishes.
-It’s a great way to add protein to your meal when you don’t have time to cook something from scratch.
+- Great Protein Source.
+You can use this meat in sandwiches, wraps, buffalo chicken dip, or to top salads and pasta recipes.
+It's a great way to add protein to your dinner recipes when you don't have time to cook something from scratch.